2022 DIY Travel Guide to Balabac Palawan

 The remote municipality resting in the Sulu Sea is just a dot between Palawan and Sabah, Malaysia.
 With 31 islands and islets, Balabac is one of the places to visit if you want to experience one of the best beaches in the Philippines, particularly one in Palawan that could rival the beauty of El Nido and Coron.

-In this 2019 Travel Guide to Balabac Palawan Blog, our aim is to provide helpful budget tips, DIY Travel tips, recommended hotels to stay, places to visit, sample itinerary, places to eat and more.
+This 2022 Travel Guide to Balabac Palawan Blog aims to provide helpful budget tips, DIY Travel tips, recommended hotels to stay, places to visit, sample itineraries, places to eat, and more.

 Best time to visit Balabac, Palawan

-You may also visit Balabac during the months of December to February where it is fairly good.
-However, these months are also the amihan season in Palawan, which can make the waves particularly rough on the beaches.
+You may also visit Balabac from December to February, which is pretty good.
+However, these months are also the amihan season in Palawan, making the waves particularly rough on the beaches.
 Of course, you should also consider the general weather updates whenever you want to schedule your trip.

 How to get to Balabac (from Manila)

-The first leg of your long Balabac journey is to take a trip from Puerto Princesa to Rio Tuba.
-From the airport, you need to ride a tricycle to get to the terminal for your journey to Rio Tuba.
+- The first leg of your long Balabac journey is to take a trip from Puerto Princesa to Rio Tuba.
+You need to ride a tricycle from the airport to the terminal for your trip to Rio Tuba.

-From Rio Tuba, you need to take a boat ride to go to Balabac island and spend another four hours on the sea.
+- From Rio Tuba, you need to take a boat ride to Balabac island and spend another four hours on the sea.